Chargers-Chiefs: Can You Watch Without an Amazon Prime Sub? Yes, Actually You Can - The TV Answer Man!

 The Sports Bar Finder app is available on Google Play and the Apple iTunes store as well as via this web page.
 You can see a demonstration of the app below:

-3. Get a Free Trial to Amazon Prime
+3. Get a Free Trial to Amazon Prime or Sign Up For Twitch

 An Amazon Prime membership costs $14.99 a month or $139 a year.
 (A membership plan to only Amazon Prime Video is $8.99 a month.)
 However, Amazon offers a 30-day free trial to anyone who hasn’t been a member in the last 12 months.
-That would take through four TNF games before you have to begin paying or canceling to avoid your first payment.
+That would take you through four TNF games before you have to begin paying or canceling to avoid your first payment.

+In addition, Amazon will stream the games for free to Twitch gaming users.

 Frank, hope that helps.
 Happy viewing and stay safe!